trig-warfare-group/trig-warfare/README.md

 NOTICE:
 Currently on hiatus due to university commitments.

-demo-01.jar is a JAR of the latest version for anyone interested.
+demo-01.jar is a JAR of the latest stable version for anyone interested.

 It's essentially just a single triangle-shaped "Ship":
 	that can be moved around the screen with the arrow-keys,